IgniteUI/help-topics/topics/02_Controls/Editors/05_igTextEditor/05_Migrating-to-the-new-igTextEditor.md

 ---|---|---
-animationHideDuration animationShowDuration|Used to set animation duration when dropdown list is displayed/hidden.|These options are replaced by new option `dropDownAnimationDuration` that controls the dropdown list animation duration. button|This option was used to set visibility of spin and dropdown button.|This option is renamed to `buttonType` to better communicate what it does. display|-|This option is removed. dropDownOnReadOnly|This option was used to set ability to override the "readOnly" option and allow showing the dropdown list and changing the value in the editor from a list.|This option is removed.
-If `readOnly` is set to `true` the dropdown list cannot be displayed. dropDownTriggers|-|This option is removed.
+animationHideDuration animationShowDuration|Used to set animation duration when dropdown list is displayed/hidden.|These options are replaced by new option `dropDownAnimationDuration` that controls the dropdown list animation duration. button|This option was used to set visibility of spin and dropdown button.|This option is renamed to `buttonType` to better communicate what it does. display|Sets gets style.display for outer html element.|This option is removed. dropDownOnReadOnly|This option was used to set ability to override the "readOnly" option and allow showing the dropdown list and changing the value in the editor from a list.|This option is removed.
+If `readOnly` is set to `true` the dropdown list cannot be displayed. dropDownTriggers|Sets gets list of actions which trigger display of drop-down list or calendar.|This option is removed.
 Now `Alt` + `down-arrow` shows dropdown. focusOnSpin|If that option was disabled and the editor was not focused, then a mouse click on the spin button would keep the text in the editor in not focused format and perform spin actions.|This option is removed.
 Now if the editor is not focused, then a mouse click on the spin button will not focus the editor. height width|Previously supported type: `number`.|Now supported types are: `number`, `string`, `null`.
-If using type `string`, the height can be set in pixels (px) and percentage (%). hideEnterKey|-|This option is removed.
-You can use [preventSubmitOnEnter](#preventSubmitOnEnter) option to prevent submitting when pressing Enter. listAutoComplete|-|This option is removed. listColumns|-|This option is removed. listDropDownAsChild |Value `true` created html element for list as a child of main html element.
+If using type `string`, the height can be set in pixels (px) and percentage (%). hideEnterKey|Sets gets ability to hide the Enter key from browser.|This option is removed.
+You can use [preventSubmitOnEnter](#preventSubmitOnEnter) option to prevent submitting when pressing Enter. listAutoComplete|Sets gets autocomplete.|This option is removed. listColumns|Sets gets number of columns in drop-down list.|This option is removed. listDropDownAsChild |Value `true` created html element for list as a child of main html element.
 Value `false` created list as a child of body.|Renamed to `dropDownAttachedToBody`.
 Value `true` creates list as a child of body.
-Value `false` will create html element for list as a child of main html element. listMatchContains ||This option is removed. listMatchIgnoreCase||This option is removed. listMaxHeight|Used to set maximum height of dropdown list in pixels.|This option is removed.
-You can use the new option [visibleItemsCount](#visibleItemsCount) to set the number of visible list items. nullText|Used to set text which appears in editor when editor has no focus and "value" in editor is null or empty string.|This option is renamed to `placeHolder` to better communicate what it does. renderInContainer|-|This option is removed. required||This options is removed.
+Value `false` will create html element for list as a child of main html element. listMatchContains|Sets gets list match contains.|This option is removed. listMatchIgnoreCase|Sets gets case validation.|This option is removed. listMaxHeight|Used to set maximum height of dropdown list in pixels.|This option is removed.
+You can use the new option [visibleItemsCount](#visibleItemsCount) to set the number of visible list items. nullText|Used to set text which appears in editor when editor has no focus and "value" in editor is null or empty string.|This option is renamed to `placeHolder` to better communicate what it does. renderInContainer|Sets gets option to wrap input field into SPAN.|This option is removed. required|Set gets validation for empty value in editor.|This options is removed.
 You can use the validator options to set the field as required. selectionOnFocus|Previously supported members: `select`, `-1`, `start`, `0`, `end`, `1`, `default`, `2`.|Now supported members are: `selectAll`, `atStart`, `atEnd`, `browserDefault`.
 The default value is `selectAll`. spinOnReadOnly|This was used to override the "readOnly" option and allow changing "value" of editor on spin events. |This option is removed.
-Setting `readOnly` to `true` disables the spin buttons. textAlign|Default was `null`|Now default is `left`. theme|-|This option is removed. type||This option is removed.
+Setting `readOnly` to `true` disables the spin buttons. textAlign|Default was `null`|Now default is `left`. theme|Sets gets selector for css classes used by editor.|This option is removed. type|Sets type of editor.|This option is removed.
 You can use the corresponding controls.

 <a name='new_options'></a>
 ### New options